swatid26/swatid26.github.io/project_3.md

 <img src="images/Screenshot 2023-02-01 094104.png"/>

 ### Insights
-Looking at the sales report based on various sizes of pizza, Large size pizzas are the most popular.
-Interrestingly, the trend does not seem to be because of price of the large pizzas (small and medium pizzas are cheaper than large pizzas)
+1. Looking at the sales report based on various sizes of pizza, Large size pizzas are the most popular.
+Interrestingly, the trend does not seem to be because of price of the large pizzas (small and medium pizzas are cheaper than large pizzas).
+2. XXL pizzas are least popular with only handful of orders in the entire year.
+3. Large size pizzas in chicken category are the most popular which fetched maximum orders in the entire year to generate maximum sales.
+4.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).